hharnisc/hharnisc.github.io/slides/optimize-cluster-resource-allocation.md

 .right-panel[

 - Tooling for aggregate metrics are fantastic (Prometheus, Datadog, etc.)
-- There's still a need for tools to understand one thing
+- Need tools to analyze individual Deployments, Pods and containers

 ]